 Tira de asado.

-When you have one of the best butcher shops in town attached to your restaurant, a chef who trained under Emeril Lagasse, and the name of your restaurant is one of the most expensive ingredients, you know you’re in for a good meal.
+When you have one of the best butcher shops in town attached to the restaurant, a chef who trained under Emeril Lagasse, and the name of the restaurant is one of the most expensive ingredients, you know you’re in for a good meal.
 The inventive and upscale menu makes this a go-to place for the well-heeled in St. Louis society.
 The wine list is equally impressive.

 Prime ribeye with horseradish crema.